Update on plans to get the Bridport bioregion into the Doughnut (and other crazy/ genius ideas)

 More Soul Food (aka productive meetings with fellow humans)

-Then, on Thursday evening I went along to Transition Town Bridport's Green Drinks at The Tiger Inn, after they invited me to come along and chat about all my crazy/ genius ideas.
+Then, on Thursday evening I went along to Transition Town Bridport (Update:now called Sustainable Bridport)'s Green Drinks at The Tiger Inn, after they invited me to come along and chat about all my crazy/ genius ideas.
 It was great to catch-up with some of the group I already knew, and to meet a load more people who I didn't.
 More good human connection feeding my soul.
 It's still early days, but it seems likely that we'll partner on a bunch of cool projects such as;

 1. Rolling out Transition Streets across the Bridport bioregion